 The key is that Google and other search engines should be able to decipher accurate information about your multi-location business, regardless of whether you run two locations or 200.
 Here are some ideas on how to do multi-location SEO for your business.

-Ranking Your Business Locally Using SEO
+Ranking Your Business Locally In Search

 Here is a useful tip for local SEO; brand website often make the mistake of trying rank their home page or another landing page (such as contact page) for multiple locations, or simply lump all locations together on one page.
 This is not effective because each web page in your business website should ideally focus only one location.